 Identifying anxiety and depression means the person with dementia can be treated and supported in the correct way.
 Untreated, these conditions can become more severe, resulting in further distress or deterioration in their health.

-Alleviating anxiety and depression will:
+Alleviating anxiety and depression could:

 help improve appetite, ensuring good nutrition and improving the person’s overall health